qiskit-community/prototypes/_posts/2022-09-21-ieee-quantum-week-tutorial.md

 ## Installation instructions

+[Python](https://www.python.org/) 3.7 or higher is required.
+If you are on a Mac, you will be best to stick with Python 3.7, 3.8, or 3.9, as one of the dependencies (pyscf) has not been updated to work with Python 3.10.

 We recommend installing in a virtual Python environment.
 The below instructions use `venv`, but you might wish to use `conda` instead if you are more familiar with it.

 ### Preliminaries

+The following commands create a new directory, then create and activate a virtual environment inside it.

 ```sh
 mkdir ieee-quantum-prototypes-tutorial